gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

         }
     }

+#### Test cases

+- libraries.c depends on libraries.b depends on libraries.a
+    - The public headers of libraries.a and libraries.b should be visible when compiling libraries.c
+    - The implementation headers of libraries.a and libraries.b should not be visible when compiling libraries.c

 #### Open issues

+- Default location for public headers.
 - Language specific public headers.
 Eg include these headers when compiling C in a consuming component, and these additional headers when compiling C++.

-### Story: Configure the source sets of a component as part of the component definition
+### Story: Configure the source sets of a component in the component definition

-This story moves definition and configuration of the source sets for a component to live with the other configuration for a component.
+This story moves definition and configuration of the source sets for a component to live with the other component configuration.

 1. Merge `ProjectSourceSet` and `FunctionalSourceSet` into a more general `CompositeSourceSet`.
     - This is simply a source set that contains other source sets.